nicolaferraro/camel-k-keda-demo/README.md

 ## 2. Autoscaling from Red Hat managed Kafka

 You can go to https://cloud.redhat.com to create a free Kafka instance for this demo.
-After you created an instance, create a topic named e.g. `messages` **with 3 partitions (!)**, a service account and grant permissions to the service account to do `all` operation on the topic and any consumer group associated to it.
+After you created an instance, create a topic named e.g. `messages` **with 3 partitions (!)**, a service account and grant permissions to the service account to do `all` operations on the topic and any consumer group associated to it.

 After doing so you need to:
 - Edit the `kafka-to-log.yaml` file to put references and credentials for the instance